luigi0229/hunter-hottest-sites/README.md

 **Eli**

-My name is Eliazar, and I'm currently a fulltime student and network admin at a small IT provider.
-Although my strengths lie mostly in networking and batch scripting, I really enjoy programming and building big programs/projects from scratch.
-The thought of different tools and platforms communicating with each other to yield the same outcome is one of the things about computer science that fascinates me the most.
-I plan to use my networking skills along with my creativity to find ways to study this small population of students and have a better idea of what their interests are.
+Eliazar is currently a fulltime student and network admin at a small IT provider.
+Although his strengths lie mostly in networking and batch scripting, he really enjoy programming and building big programs/projects from scratch.
+The thought of different tools and platforms communicating with each other to yield the same outcome is one of the things about computer science that fascinates him the most.
+He plans on using his networking skills along with his creativity to find ways to study this small population of students and have a better idea of what their interests are.

 **Jia Yong**